adamgarai98/UCL_MSc_Project/README.md

 [Download ALICE Data here.](https://drive.google.com/file/d/1e0UFL_vnp1OShL90CNA_9ci6WYUIc28x/view?usp=sharing)

 # Model Training and Evaluation
 These notebooks were used to train and evaluate my models.
-Saved models are also included within this repository however the segmentation model must be downloaded from the Google Drive link below:
+Saved classification models and history files are also included within this repository however the saved segmentation model can be downloaded from the Google Drive link below:

 [Download Segmentation model here.](https://drive.google.com/file/d/1u2TuhlPGwn5A3oZDE6HO_wXwz0gxnorl/view?usp=sharing)

 ## Classification
 Based on the view angle of the specimen (lateral or dorsal) two Xception models were built using partial transfer learning to classify the specimens in the images at a species level.
-All results are shown within the notebooks.
+All results (training/validation graphs, confusion matricies, F1-Score etc) are shown within the notebooks.

-The notebooks show how to load and use the models.
+The notebooks show how to train, load and use the models.

 ## Segmentation
 ![Pic1](https://github.com/adamgarai98/UCL_MSc_Project/blob/main/Misc/three_crop.png)

 I manually annotated and drew associated polygon masks around the specimen in each image using the [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/) tool.
-The annotations are then exported to [RoboFlow](https://roboflow.com/) for random image augmentations, and then exported for use within the notebook.
+The annotations are then exported to [RoboFlow](https://roboflow.com/) for random image augmentations, and then exported for use within the notebook after some processing.
 Using [Detectron2,](https://github.com/facebookresearch/detectron2) an instance segmentation model was built and trained to segment specimens within the images.

-The notebook shows how to load and use the model, and also has functionality for running predictions on videos.
+The notebook shows how to train, load and use the model, and also has functionality for running predictions on videos.
+It also shows some results on non-ALICE data.

 # Combined Pipeline
 This notebook contains the code to first segment all specimens in an image, then pass the predicted bounding box images to the classification model.
+An example can be seen below:

 ![Pic2](https://github.com/adamgarai98/UCL_MSc_Project/blob/main/Misc/Picture1.png)